Greek Sign Language: Use of language

 The Greek Sign Language is not international.
 Each country develops its own sign language with fundamentally different meanings and a different alphabet.
 There are both common features and differences at a morphological level.
 Nevertheless, the Deaf of different states can communicate comfortably through the International Sign, which is essentially a code that serves the simple daily communication needs.
 As is the case with the spoken languages, dialects exist in each country.

 Although there is no official data, users of the Greek Sign Language in Greece are estimated at 40,600, with a rapid upward trend due to interest in learning the language by hearing people.
-The increase in its distribution is due to its official policy, as well as the broadcasting of news and meetings of the Greek Parliament by Greek television by interpretators.
+The increase in its distribution is due to its official policy, as well as the broadcasting of news and meetings of the Greek Parliament by Greek television by interpreters.

 The educational material that exists in the Greek Sign Language is limited.
 Since 2010 there has been a steady increase in the production of accessible educational material in electronic and printed form for deaf students.